Earning and Redeeming Rewards Key to Hotel Loyalty

 - Word of mouth is a key driver of member satisfaction.
 Satisfaction is highest among the 11 percent of members who choose their loyalty program based on positive reviews—award or online ratings—(815) and is second highest among the 14 percent of members who choose based on the program’s reputation (800).

-- Convenience of location is the primary reason customers enroll in hotel loyalty/rewards programs, with 41 percent of members choosing their program based on convenience of locations where they travel.
+- The convenience of location is the primary reason customers enroll in hotel loyalty/rewards programs, with 41 percent of members choosing their program based on convenience of locations where they travel.

 - Satisfaction with loyalty programs is highest among Gen Y members (745), compared with an average of all other generational groups in the study (692), which includes Pre-Boomers, Boomers, Gen X and Gen Z. Additionally, satisfaction among Gen Y members is highest across all factors, averaging 28 points higher than the other generations.
 Further, their loyalty is on par with other generational groups.